pragnya2005/SkillLab_Proj-2026-RPi_Pirates/README.md

 | T5      | Integration of all modules                        | Pragnya, Aditi            | 0.5             | Same Day  | T2, T3, T4      | Done   |
 | T6      | Testing and debugging                             | All                       | 0.5             | Same Day  | T5              | Done   |
 | T7      | Documentation and final report                    | Pragnya                   | 0.5             | Same Day  | T6              | Done   |
-The project was completed in a focused development session of approximately 6 hours.
-Tasks were executed in parallel wherever possible, enabling rapid implementation and integration.

 ## 10.3 Responsibility Split